reasonml/reasonml.github.io/docs/string-and-char.md

 - an enum: `if (audio.canPlayType() === 'probably') {...}` [(ಠ_ಠ)](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/canPlayType#Return_value)
 - other crazy patterns you'll soon find horrible, after getting used to Reason's alternatives.

-The more you overload the poor string type, the less the type system can help you!
+The more you overload the poor string type, the less the type system (or a teammate) can help you!
 Reason provides concise, fast and maintainable types & data structures alternatives to the use-cases above (e.g. variants, in a later section).

 Under native compilation, Reason strings compile to a simple representation whose performance is straightforward to analyze, at the expense of sometimes requiring manual performance tuning.
 For example, naively concatenating strings like `"hi " ++ "how " ++ "are " ++ "you?"` unnecessarily allocates the intermediate strings `"are you?"` and `"how are you?"` (though it might be optimized into a single string in these simple cases).
 In this case, prefer [`String.concat`](/api/String.html).
 In a way, it's somewhat nice that the traditional runtime analysis we've learned in school can finally be useful again.